 Nate Brown, Marcia Campbell, Hon.
 Barbara Flynn Currie, Loretta Durbin, Laura Fletcher, DeShana Forney, Hon.
 Susan Garrett, Carmela Gonzalez, Nicole Hayes, Laura Hepp Kessel, Hon.
 Toi Hutchinson, Hanah Jubeh, Ann Lata Kalayil, Hon.
 Deborah Karton, Hon.
-Alyssa Knobel, Nancy Kohn, Pamela Monetti, Gail Morse, Hon.
+Alyssa Knobel, Nancy Kohn, Pam Monetti, Gail Morse, Hon.
 Elaine Nekritz, Billie J. Paige, Alyx Pattison, Terrie Pickerill, Amalia Rioja, Genita Robinson, Hon.
 Nancy Rotering, Carina Sanchez, Catherine Shannon, Hon.
 Debra Shore, Hon.
 Heather Steans, and Hon.
 Jacqueline Traynere.

 - Nate Brown